We offer innovative, cost-effective and high-quality legal services and business support to businesses seeking a presence in the UK.

 Building your team

-If you need to recruit from overseas we can provide legal advice on Acquiring Certificate of Sponsorship/ Tier 2 visas for your organisation to recruit migrant workers.
+If you need to recruit from overseas we can provide legal advice on skilled migrant workers visas for your organisation to recruit migrant workers.
 We can also provide support with conducting right to work checks in respect of your workforce.
+Find out more about sponsoring skilled migrant workers.

 Our team can providing an HR professional to assist you to recruit and train your workforce and we can offer support with preparing contracts, HR policies and procedures for your executive management team and employees.